Bogota to Cartagena Tours

 Journeys: Explore Colombia National Geographic Journeys

-Bruce, traveled in February
+Elizabeth, traveled in March

 Your Colombian odyssey starts in historic Bogota, continues to Armenia's coffee region and transformed Medellín, before reaching coastal Cartagena.
 The route crosses diverse landscapes, from Andean mountains to Caribbean shores, featuring Montenegro farms and Cocora Valley.